Madera Brain Injury Lawyer

 - Low oxygen levels and low blood pressure (hypoxia and hypotension)

-- Low blood flow to an organ, especially the heart (ischemia)
+- Inadequate blood flow to an organ, especially the heart (ischemia)

-- A build-up of fluid (edema) around the brain causing increased pressure that causes a headache, vomiting without nausea, and difficulty moving and talking
+- A build-up of fluid (edema) around the brain causes increased pressure that causes a headache, vomiting without nausea, and difficulty moving and talking

 - Accumulation of fluid in the cavities (ventricles) of the brain, which increases pressure